 A byproduct of the growing number of people with their genetic data sitting on their hard drives is the advent of third-party interpretation tools or websites.
 These are online platforms created by a variety of entities (companies, academics, citizen scientists, e.g.) where people can provide their raw genetic data and get some type of information or further interpretation in return.
 Like the DTC companies themselves, some of these tools are focused on genealogy research or genetic ancestry, while others lean towards health or wellness-related information.

-In my doctoral dissertation research, I seek to understand why people do or don’t access their raw genetic data, and what types of pursuits they undertake once they have raw data in hand — e.g., with third-party interpretation tools.
-While I am studying raw data accessed through DTC testing, my goal is to generate insights into what will happen as people obtain raw genetic data from other venues.
+In my doctoral dissertation research, I sought to understand why people do or don’t access their raw genetic data, and what types of pursuits they undertake once they have raw data in hand — e.g., with third-party interpretation tools.
+While I studied raw data accessed through DTC testing, my goal was to generate insights into what will happen as people obtain raw genetic data from other venues.
 Notably, clinical genetic tests are becoming more common for predicting, diagnosing, and treating disease.
 A US policy established in 2014 allows patients to directly access (i.e., without going through their doctor) their full laboratory reports which, for genetic testing, could obtain vast amounts of uninterpreted DNA sequence data.
 It’s likely that a patient population armed with raw sequence data could further open up the market for third-party interpretation tools.

 Where to learn more